mvrzan/salesforce-connections-demo/README.md

 ![](./screenshots/real-time-data-graph.png)

+> Please note that if you don't want to use custom events, just use the `Product Browse Engagement` in your real-time Data Graph

-1. Create an Item Data Graph
+6. Create an Item Data Graph

 ![](./screenshots/item-data-graph.png)